 A to Z of Information

 In the event of your child being absent, you are required to contact the school prior to the start of the day (9 am) and notify staff of the reason.
 Messages can be left on 575 7417 or use the Hero App or email the school office.
 A daily check is made on unexplained absences.
 It is important to remember that once a child is enrolled in school they are legally required to be attending on a daily basis.
-Poor attendance can contribute to poor achievement.
+Poor attendance is a big contributor towards lack of engagement and lower progress and achievement

 Ashton Scholastic Book Club

 Once or twice a term pamphlets are distributed to children advertising suitable books for your child.
-If you wish to order any of these, please use the school loop online ordering system or return the order and money to the school office before the closing date.
-If making payment by cheque they are to be made out to Scholastic NZ.
+If you wish to order any of these, please use the school loop online ordering system.
 Parents are under no obligation to purchase any books.
+The school does receive 15% in online credit back from all orders which we use for both library books and to provide students with free books over Book Week and Prizegiving.

-Whole school assemblies are held in the school hall ever 2nd Friday at 2.25 pm.
+Whole school assemblies are held in the school hall every 2nd Friday at 2.30 pm.
 These are an opportunity to celebrate student successes and share class activities.
 Parents/caregivers are very welcome to attend.
-A list of students receiving awards is printed in the newsletter.
+A list of students receiving awards is printed in the newsletter on a Friday and we advise parents if their child is getting a certificate the day before.

 Board of Trustees